 When you have been injured in a non-work related motor vehicle accident, you are permitted to seek the treatment from any doctor of your choice.
 The car insurance company responsible for paying your medical bills is not permitted to make you obtain a referral before seeking treatment.

 You should follow your doctor’s advice after your initial treatment.
 That may mean undergoing physical therapy or seeing a surgeon or other specialist.
-You are entitled to see a specialist who treats your specific injuries without first going to the ER or visiting your PCP.
+You are entitled to see a specialist who treats your specific injuries without having to first go to the ER or your PCP.
 A specialist can guide you through the appropriate medical treatment to help you recover from your injuries as quickly as possible.
 If you are unsure about which medical professionals to visit for your specific injuries, Ostroff Injury Law can help.

 10. How long will my case take?